From: sewerzzzzzz

 Date: 03-15-2005, 02:19 PM (4 of 4)

+I'm in NY state so I called the Small Business Administration and here's what they told me to do.
+1. Establish self as DBA (doing business as) by filing with the county clerk.
+Approximate cost $31.
 2. Even if you sell 1 item and pay only 27 cents in sales tax, you must report that sale and pay the tax.
 Then the Tax & Finance people said something about quarterly filing but I'm waiting for the info. to come in the mail about that to clarify.
+3. Establish a plan with a state agency that assists people who want to become small business owners (I guess that's me as a sewer from my home).
+4. Get liablility insurance in case some irate mother trys to sue you after her child gets a part of clothing made by you stuck in something or some similar circumstance that causes injury. |

 User: sewerzzzzzz

-Member since: 02-27-2005
+Member since: 02-27-2005 Total posts: 81 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15270.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15270.html